Compliance AI Shield Limited

 1. Overview

-The following shared primitives define the strict typings used by the regulatory engine for payload evaluation and tracking.
+The following shared primitives define the strict typing used by the regulatory engine for payload evaluation and tracking.

 export type GateStatus = "PASS" | "HARD_STOP" | "TRANSFORMED" | "FLAGGED";